 A link to the school newsletter is circulated via email and then available to view on the school website.
 Copies are also available for students to take home (who do not have email access).
 These are available at the school office.

 There are many ways in which we encourage Parents/Caregivers to be actively involved in their student’s education at Thames High School:

-- Serving as a member of the Board of Trustees
+- Serving as a member of the School Board (elections every three years)

 - Serving as a Sports Coach/Assistant

 - Supporter on the sideline

 - Transporting students to venues